Recreational Fire Permit Information

 All recreational fires must be constantly attended to prevent potentially dangerous accidents.

 Use only dry seasoned wood to reduce smoke and odor.
 If your wood produces a large amount of smoke consider letting in dry out in a warm covered location for 2-3 days before trying again.
-Smoke can be disrupting to your neighbors and potentially harmful to their health.
+Smoke can be disruptive to your neighbors and potentially harmful to their health.
 In addition, if smoke obstructs visibility on roadways, railways, or airfields not only can it cause accidents and serious harm but you can be held criminally and civilly responsible.

-DO NOT burn any metals, plastics, rubber, oil based products, or trash as they may produce harmful chemicals as a by-product.
+DO NOT burn any metals, plastics, rubber, oil-based products, or trash as they may produce harmful chemicals as a by-product.

 Always have easy access to a source of water or a fire extinguisher when making a fire.